How we are helping

 2015/16 Total Australian ODA Estimate

 Australia provides aid to the Cook Islands through a delegated arrangement with New Zealand.
 Australian support to Cook Islands is aligned with the development priorities identified in the Joint Commitment for Development between New Zealand and Cook Islands.
-Australia will continue to support the joint development assistance program with New Zealand as this continues to be one of the most effective and efficient ways to deliver aid.
-This includes increasing access to clean water and sanitation facilities on the main island of Rarotonga by improving sewage systems and the quality of lagoon water.
+Australia will continue to support increasing access to clean water and sanitation facilities on the main island of Rarotonga by improving sewage systems and the quality of lagoon water.
 Australian aid is also focusing on support for education, gender and disability-inclusive development.

 Cook Islands’ development is challenged by its narrow economic base, limited natural resources, fragile environment, shortage of skilled labour and relatively remote location.
 The economy, underpinned by tourism and marine resources, remains vulnerable to natural disasters, as demonstrated by Cyclone Pat which caused significant damage to key infrastructure in 2010, and a severe drought in 2011.
 The Cook Islands has relatively high income levels per person, reflecting the impact of expatriate residents and the tourist-based economy of Rarotonga.
 However this masks the subsistence lifestyle of people living on the outer islands, who have limited access to basic services such as health, education, transport and potable water.

-Australia’s assistance to the Cook Islands focuses on increasing access to clean water, support for education and gender.
+Australia’s assistance to the Cook Islands focuses on increasing access to clean water, support for education and gender and disability-inclusive development.

-Australia is focusing on improving economic infrastructure and water management by upgrading residential and commercial septic systems to protect water quality in the lagoon, which is important to the tourism industry.
+Australia is focusing on improving economic infrastructure and water management by upgrading residential and commercial septic systems to protect water quality.
+More than 200 systems have been upgraded in the Muri Lagoon area, which is important to the tourism industry.

 We are investing in improvements to the quality of education, literacy and numeracy to develop an educated workforce ready to contribute to, and benefit from, economic growth.